cauld/spotify-voice-assistant/README.md

 - When asked to play music, follow this two-step process: 1) Call search_spotify to get the Spotify URI, 2) Call play_music with the URI and media player entity
 - Available media players: media_player.kitchen_speaker, media_player.gaming_room_speaker, media_player.office_speaker
 - Default speaker: If no speaker is specified, use media_player.kitchen_speaker
-- Parse commands like "Play {Artist/Album/Track}" and determine the media type automatically
+- Parse commands like "Play {Artist/Album/Track/Playlist}" and determine the media type automatically (artist, album, track, playlist, or user_playlist)
+- IMPORTANT: Use type="user_playlist" when user says "my playlist", "my [playlist name]", or refers to their personal saved playlists.
+Use type="playlist" for public Spotify playlists like "Today's Top Hits"
 - IMPORTANT: When playing an artist, always enable shuffle after starting playback by calling control_playback with action: shuffle_on to create a dynamic playlist experience
 - For playback control (pause, skip, volume, shuffle), use the control_playback function
 ```